Mykonos was our third and last stop in Greece. We got to it by ferry, which was a two hour ride from Santorini via SeaJets.

 The sand here is white, the ocean blues are gorgeous and the water can’t feel any better on your skin.
 Also, it isn’t a commercialized beach, so it feels a bit more laid back and relaxed.
 Bring your own beach towels, food and drinks, and plan on staying for a little.

 After eating all the Italian savory deliciousness, we felt like we needed to finish off our meal with more Italian deliciousness: gelato.
 We found one of the best rated gelato spots and headed there for dessert.
-Highly recommend this place too, portions were huge and it was SO YUM!
+Highly recommend this place too, portions were huge and it was so yum.

 Where We Ate in Mykonos